 What is CBD and What is it Used for ?

-Today, cannabidiol, or CBD, has been recognized for its promising, highly effective, medicinal properties in treating a wide range of medical conditions as well as managing some of the chronic devastating symptoms accompanied with chronic diseases.
+Today, cannabidiol, or CBD, has been recognized for its promising, highly effective, medicinal properties in treating a wide range of medical conditions as well as managing some of the chronic devastating symptoms accompanied by chronic diseases.
 Through targeting cannabinoid receptors (type 1 and 2) in our endocannabinoid systems, CBD oil has been known to manage and help alleviate chronic pain.
 Meanwhile, the intense pain that is felt during cancer treatment has been hypothesized to be controlled by cannabidiol.

 Recently, CBD has been approved by the Food and Drug Administration (FDA) to be effective in treating certain types of seizures and epilepsy and this has made life much easier for many patients across the globe.
 Lately, researchers have found that anxiety, mood disorders, and depression could be effectively managed with CBD which offers a valuable solution and a more promising substitute for current medications.